arnoldx17/ConfigRrr/README.md

 # ConfigRrr
-This is a official ConfigRrr repository.
+This is the official ConfigRrr repo.
+Written in Python, with framework named Flask.
+Created by arnoldx17.

+This is a private project.